Who We Are

 Embracing and educating youth, in classrooms and beyond, is a core focus of ours, particularly with students and teachers at the middle school and high school level, as we believe it is important to plant the seed for global awareness early.

 We invite you to join our mailing list, check out our programs, volunteer, and get involved with us in different ways.

 And lastly, we are always looking to expand the reach of our educational programming.
 Please contact us if your middle school or high school, or a school or teacher you know of, might be interested in working with our organization.

 The 1990 Institute was founded by a group of prominent academic, business, and community leaders with a deep interest in U.S.-China relations.

-Over the years, the Institute expanded its mission and developed education and philanthropic programs in China in the areas of girls’ education, cross-cultural exchanges, and microfinance business education.
+In our second decade, the Institute expanded its mission and developed education and philanthropic programs in China in the areas of girls’ education, cross-cultural exchanges, and microfinance business education.

 P. O. Box 383